-The project, 'Understanding the conditions for successful mental health training for managers' (reference T1124) was commissioned on behalf of the cross-industry Health and Wellbeing Economics Group.
-The research was undertaken to shine more light on an area of employee health that lacks scientific research historically.
+The project, 'Understanding the conditions for successful mental health training for managers' (reference T1124) and a long-term follow-up study were commissioned on behalf of the cross-industry Health and Wellbeing Economics Group.
+The research shines more light on an area of employee health that lacked scientific research historically.

 What are the best mental health and wellbeing topics to teach to line managers?

 There are five topics which should be included in mental health training for line managers.

 The T1124 literature review provides further information on features of training courses that have been highlighted as successful, including: